-Dacorum Borough Council employ Capital Asset Services as its external treasury management consultants.
+Dacorum Borough Council employs Link Asset Services (formerally known as Capita Asset Services) as its external treasury management consultants.

 Policy on External Managers

 The Council does not currently employ any external Fund Managers and the approval of Cabinet will be sought should the Chief Financial Officer consider it to be in the Council's best interests to employ one or more Fund Managers.